s-zeid/postinstall/README.md

 Some things (like cron jobs in `cron.d/` and, in some places, GNOME desktop configuration) are broken.
 I need to fix these someday.

+This code is released under the X11 License.
+See `LICENSE.md` for details.

 Usage
 -----